 Senate Bill No. 100

-[Introduced January 17, 2011; referred to the Committee on the Military; and then to the Committee on Finance.]
+[Introduced January 14, 2015; referred to the Committee on the Judiciary.]

 Be it enacted by the Legislature of West Virginia:

-That the Code of West Virginia, 1931, as amended, be amended by adding thereto a new section, designated §9A-1-11b, to read as follows:
+That §21-5A-5 of the Code of West Virginia, 1931, as amended, be amended and reenacted to read as follows:

 ARTICLE 5A.
 WAGES FOR CONSTRUCTION OF PUBLIC IMPROVEMENTS.